VishnuTSuresh/CUDALinearRegression/README.md

+## CUDA Linear Regression
-** A matrix class that does basic operations including create ** matrix from csv file, or 0 matrix from number of columns and rows, output ** matrix to ostream properly indented, fetch and assign elements, matrix ** multiplication, transpose, inverse, create identity matrix, fetch height and ** width.
+A matrix class that does basic operations including create matrix from csv file, or 0 matrix from number of columns and rows, output matrix to ostream properly indented, fetch and assign elements, matrix multiplication, transpose, inverse, create identity matrix, fetch height and width.

-**
-** Also implements Linear Regression in main function **
+Also implements Linear Regression in main function

+## Author
-** Author: Vishnu T Suresh
+Vishnu T Suresh ( vishnutsuresh@live.com )

-** email: vishnutsuresh@live.com
+## Usage
 To use make sure you have CUDA 4.2 and CULA Dense R15 installed (all the environment variables must be set and shared libraries visible).

 then: